-Campaigning will be limited to the an area designated by the Convention Director, where nominees can meet and greet attendees, display one poster, and have a flier or card available to give away.
-Every effort should be made to videotape a campaign speech and provide the convention committee with a copy prior to the convention.
-Each speech should be limited to two minutes.
-Speeches will be played to the Youth & Adult conference attendees according to the program schedule.
-Once speeches have begun, no further campaigning will be allowed for friends, family or the nominee.
+Campaigning will be limited to an area designated by the Convention Director, where nominees can meet and greet attendees, display one poster, and have a flier or card available to give away.
+Once speeches have begun, no further campaigning will be allowed by friends, family or the nominee.
 Voting will occur after the completion of all speeches.

-- SAC PurposeWorks to expand the Self-Advocate Book Project
+- Work to expand the Self-Advocate Book Project

-Be a self-advocate voice on issues of national and local discrimination
+- Are self-advocate voices on issues of national and local discrimination

 - Pete Swayze AsplundhHello, my name is Pete “Swayze” Asplundh and Patrick Swayze is and had been my role model in real life in his lifetime and mine and still is.
 That’s why I have named myself from after him.
 I am large for my size unlike other young adults who have Down syndrome.
 Right now I am 5 feet 10 inches in height, the same height and size as Patrick Swayze’s.
 I am somewhat muscular, lithe and plus well-coordinated.